andkerr/andkerr.github.io/_TODO.md

 - From Mathematics to Generic Programming, Alexander Stepanov & Daniel Rose
 - Elements of Programming, Alexander Stepanov & Paul McJones
 - Design and Evolution of C++, Bjarne Stroustrup

+Other
+- A9 Videos, various playists for Alexander Stepanov